Rahul-Kudari/Ruby_On_Rails/README.md

 # day 3

 The Core Structure
-bin/: The "Executable Tools."
-Contains scripts like bin/rails that automate code generation, database management, and server startup. config/: The "Application Brain."
-The central hub for environment settings, database credentials, and routing rules. application.rb: The "Global Hub."
+-bin/: The "Executable Tools."
+Contains scripts like bin/rails that automate code generation, database management, and server startup.
+-config/: The "Application Brain."
+The central hub for environment settings, database credentials, and routing rules.
+-application.rb: The "Global Hub."
 Boots the app, loads gems, and sets universal rules (like Time Zones).
-Errors here prevent the app from starting. puma.rb: The "Engine Room."
+Errors here prevent the app from starting.
+-puma.rb: The "Engine Room."
 Configures the web server's "muscle" by defining threads and workers to handle multiple user requests simultaneously.

 Environments (config/environments/)
-development.rb: The "Builder's Bench."
-Enables instant code reloading and detailed error reports for fast debugging. test.rb: The "Sandbox."
-An isolated area to run tests and simulate errors without risking real data. production.rb: The "Vault."
+-development.rb: The "Builder's Bench."
+Enables instant code reloading and detailed error reports for fast debugging.
+-test.rb: The "Sandbox."
+An isolated area to run tests and simulate errors without risking real data.
+-production.rb: The "Vault."
 Optimizes speed and locks down security by hiding errors and forcing HTTPS (config.force_ssl = true).

 Initializers (config/initializers/)
-Small Ruby files that run once during startup to set specific rules: assets.rb: The "Stylist."
-Instructions for mashing CSS/JS into fast, compressed files for production. content_security_policy.rb: The "Security Guard."
-Prevents script injection (XSS) by whitelisting trusted content sources. filter_parameter_logging.rb: The "Privacy Mask."
-Blurs sensitive data (passwords/CC numbers) in logs. inflections.rb: The "Grammar Coach."
-Teaches Rails how to pluralize irregular words (e.g., Person → People). ci.rb: The "Test Detector."
+-Small Ruby files that run once during startup to set specific rules:
+-assets.rb: The "Stylist."
+Instructions for mashing CSS/JS into fast, compressed files for production.
+-content_security_policy.rb: The "Security Guard."
+Prevents script injection (XSS) by whitelisting trusted content sources.
+-filter_parameter_logging.rb: The "Privacy Mask."
+Blurs sensitive data (passwords/CC numbers) in logs.
+-inflections.rb: The "Grammar Coach."
+Teaches Rails how to pluralize irregular words (e.g., Person → People).
+-ci.rb: The "Test Detector."
 Adjusts settings for automated environments (like GitHub Actions) to speed up testing.

 Configuration Files (.yml)
-database.yml: The "Bridge."
-Connects your app code to your physical data storage. cable.yml: The "Live Wire."
-Configures WebSockets for real-time features like chat or live alerts. cache.yml: The "Short-term Memory."
-Stores "pre-calculated" results (like Top 10 trends) in Redis for instant retrieval. queue.yml: The "Shift Schedule."
-Manages background workers (Sidekiq) to handle heavy tasks like emails. storage.yml: The "Shipping Manifest."
-Defines where to upload files (Local Disk vs. Cloud like Amazon S3). deploy.yml: The "Launch Checklist."
+-database.yml: The "Bridge."
+Connects your app code to your physical data storage.
+-cable.yml: The "Live Wire."
+Configures WebSockets for real-time features like chat or live alerts.
+-cache.yml: The "Short-term Memory."
+Stores "pre-calculated" results (like Top 10 trends) in Redis for instant retrieval.
+-queue.yml: The "Shift Schedule."
+Manages background workers (Sidekiq) to handle heavy tasks like emails.
+-storage.yml: The "Shipping Manifest."
+Defines where to upload files (Local Disk vs. Cloud like Amazon S3).
+-deploy.yml: The "Launch Checklist."
 Steps to build, test, and ship your code to a live server.

 The Boot Sequence
-boot.rb: Grabs the keys (Loads Bundler and Gems). application.rb: Sets the rules (Universal configurations). environment.rb: Flips the switch (Initializes the entire engine).
+-boot.rb: Grabs the keys (Loads Bundler and Gems).
+-application.rb: Sets the rules (Universal configurations).
+-environment.rb: Flips the switch (Initializes the entire engine).